 What will I do as a parent helper in the classroom?

 Parent helpers play a vital role in the classroom.
 Under the direction of the teacher, facilitating a safe and enjoyable experience for children will be your first priority.
 You will be expected to be attentive to and engaged with the children.
 You will help with projects, read stories, and ask and answer questions to extend children’s learning.
 Parent helpers assist children when they require help, facilitate problem solving, and are generally available to aid the children and teacher.
-Each day the parent helpers brings the day’s snack (either a fruit/vegetable or carb/protein – Pre-Kindergarten parents will bring both a fruit/vegetable and carb/protein), come early to help set up the classroom, prepare and serve the snack, and help clean up after school in preparation for the next school day.
+The parent helpers also come early to help set up the classroom and stay late to clean up after school in preparation for the next school day.

 What sort of fundraising activities take place?

 Our program is able to offer affordable tuition in large part through the support of member families in our fundraising efforts.
 Every member family is expected to participate in fundraising–but for the most part, it’s FUN!
-We sell Chinook Books and put our children’s artwork on wine bottles in the fall, and our annual auction is in the spring.
-In addition, there are occasionally other fundraising activities such as buy-in classroom parties and restaurant “dine out” nights that members may participate in as they are able.
+Our annual auction is in the spring.
+In addition, there are other fundraising activities such as buy-in classroom parties and restaurant “dine out” nights that members may participate in as they are able.

 What is a preschool job?